What Is Employee Engagement, Why It Matters And How To Improve It

 Employee engagement can be defined as the mental strength and emotional connection of an employee towards their organization and team.
 In simple words, it refers to how invested employees are in achieving the organization’s goals.

 An engaged employee is not only working for a promotion or paycheck but also has high productivity.
 They are emotionally invested in their work and motivated to contribute positively to the company's success.
+To foster such commitment, implementing effective employee engagement ideas can significantly boost team morale and motivate employees, creating a more aligned and productive workforce.

 Levels Of Employee Engagement